rdpahalavan/BERTSimilar/README.md

  'Banana ketchup': 'https://en.wikipedia.org/wiki/Banana_ketchup'}
 ```

-### Using text files
+### Using Text Files

-File extensions supported are .docx and .txt .
+File extensions supported are .docx and .txt (For other file types, please convert them to the supporting format)

+1. Using single text file (the content of the file will be taken as input and processed)

 ```python
 >>> similar = BERTSimilarWords().load_dataset(dataset_path='Book_1.docx')
 ```

-or
+2. Using multiple text files (the contents of each file will be taken as input and processed)

 ```python
 >>> similar = BERTSimilarWords().load_dataset(dataset_path=['Book_1.docx','Book_1.txt'])
 ```